Kristen DiMera: Storylines

+Kristen Blake was born to Rachel Blake and an unnamed father.
+She had a brother named Peter.
+After her parents' presumed deaths, Kristen and Peter were adopted and fostered by Stefano DiMera, with Kristen promising to marry his son, Tony DiMera.

 1993–1998

-Kristen Blake (Eileen Davidson) first appears in Salem after being attacked by a mugger and she is rescued by a mysterious stranger.
-Kristen is grateful until she realizes her savior is none other than John Black (Drake Hogestyn), Stefano DiMera (Joseph Mascolo)'s longtime rival.
+Kristen first appears in Salem as a social worker with wealthy connections.
+After being attacked by a mugger, she is rescued by a mysterious stranger.
+Kristen is grateful until she realizes her savior is none other than John Black (Drake Hogestyn), Stefano (Joseph Mascolo)'s longtime rival.
 Alice Horton (Frances Reid) notices the attraction between the two and sets it up for the two to continue running into one another.
 They later end up at the Horton family cabin where they make love for the first time.
 John soon discovers that Stefano raised Kristen and is a father figure to her, but he is still very much in love with Kristen.
 However, Kristen had promised her ailing father that she would marry Tony DiMera (Thaao Penghlis).
 When Roman (Wayne Northrop) and Marlena Evans (Deidre Hall)'s daughter Belle is kidnapped by their oldest daughter Sami (Alison Sweeney), Kristen and John pose as a married couple to help get her back.
 Stefano quickly breaks them up by revealing that John is actually Belle's father.
 Realizing John will go back to Marlena, Kristen goes through with the marriage in February 1994 only for John to show up at the wedding accusing Stefano of Curtis Reed's (Nick Benedict) murder.

 After Stefano is presumably killed by John, Kristen goes through with the wedding to Tony, who is later revealed to be Tony's lookalike, André (Penghlis).
 Kristen later travels to the family estate in New Orleans, Maison Blanche, where she is taken captive by a very much alive Stefano forcing John to come to the rescue.
 She later discovers "Tony's" schemes to impregnate her and moves in with John.
 She and John are about to marry when it is revealed that John is actually a priest; Kristen, a devout Catholic, returns to "Tony."
 In 1995, when Marlena becomes possessed by a demon, Kristen assists Father John in her exorcism.
 Later, John and Kristen are reunited after he is released from his vows and her marriage to "Tony" is annulled.
 Kristen is diagnosed with a medical condition that will cause her to be infertile and she immediately begins trying to have a child.
 In November 1995, Kristen goes to Aremid as Peter is preparing to marry Jennifer Horton (Melissa Reeves).
 While there, "Tony" fakes his death and frames John.
 Though she believes in John's innocence, Peter forces Kristen to testify against him despite John being exonerated.